Most Active Stories

 The first time I walked into Aquarius Records to interview Connors, the in-store speakers were blasting Francis Bebey.
 He’s an electronic musician from Cameroon, Africa.
 The next time I came in, the featured music was Beach House.
 They’re a sugary pop band that can also be heard in the fitting rooms of trendy stores like Urban Outfitters.
 They’re both in Aquarius’ eclectic catalog.

-"We used to review things and I’d say, ‘Oh this is totally a guilty pleasure and then I realized you know what, I literally don’t feel guilty about anything I like, and nothing I like is ironic anymore," says Connors.
+"We used to review things and I’d say, ‘Oh this is totally a guilty pleasure,' and then I realized you know what, I literally don’t feel guilty about anything I like, and nothing I like is ironic anymore," says Connors.

-Every year, Connors writes about a thousand of Aquarius’ two thousand new music reviews.
+Every year, Connors writes about a thousand of Aquarius’ 2,000 new music reviews.
 The prose is lush, idiosyncratic, and ecstatic, often verging on poetry – not at all like the crisp, snarky stuff you read in most music reviews.
 The newsletter is one of the reasons the store has attracted devoted followers from around the world.
 Instead of hunting down their music via a slew of different labels, people rely on Aquarius to alert them about new under-the-radar bands.

 "That’s what we do because that’s what we love," Connors says.
 "I used to use the analogy of having Aquarius records and owning Aquarius Records, running it and doing the list, was sort of like making mix tapes but turning that into a business somehow.
 And on some level that’s really what the store is."